iptch/2024-fall-architectural-katas/ArchitectureCharacteristics/Characteristics.md

 - To future-proof the ClearView program, we aim to ensure the interchangeability of AI models.

 ### Testability
-- A testable setup is essential to guarantee the quality of newly deployed AI models.
+- Testing non-deterministic AI models is challenging, making strong testability crucial for the system.
 - Being able to review AI-generated results and compare them with expert opinions is essential for building trust in the outcomes
 - Regression tests should be executable without reliance on functioning third-party systems, highlighting the need for high system testability.